adrian-sauter/adrian-sauter.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: Non-exhaustive list of projects I have worked on in the past.
+Note that these project pages are meant as (somewhat informal) summaries of background, motivation, and findings of each project.
+Please refer to the main paper linked within each project for more information.
 More projects and details will be added soon!
-Note that the project pages are meant as somewhat informal summaries of background, motivation, and findings.
-Please refer to the main paper linked within each project for more information.
 nav: true
 nav_order: 2
-display_categories: [Academic, Work]
+display_categories: [Academic, Industry]
 horizontal: false
 ---